-PLEASE NOTE: Vital City services and functions continue without interruption and city facilities are transitioning to reopen, but buildings will be open to appointments only.
+PLEASE NOTE: Vital City services and functions continue without interruption and city facilities are transitioning to reopen, but buildings will be open to appointments only until July 20.
 Please contact the appropriate department to schedule an appointment as well as review the safety precautions in place.

 Sidney is working in conjunction with the Ohio Department of Health and Shelby County to help share vital information and updates regarding the coronavirus (COVID-19) and its impact on our state.
 It is important to remain calm, vigilant, and informed about the virus.
 In an abundance of caution, Governor DeWine has authorized a public health emergency allowing the State Health Officer to take any action necessary to protect the public health of its residents.

 As a large employer and a provider of public programs, services and facilities, Sidney is being proactive and following the Center for Disease Control (CDC) recommendations and guidelines in preparation for potential local cases of the virus.